brandyyn/Voids-Rift/README.md

 # Void's Rift
-Repository for my modpack, mods and forks https://www.youtube.com/c/brandyyn
+Repository for my modpack, mods and forks

+https://www.youtube.com/c/brandyyn

-Most forks I use or contribute to are available at https://github.com/GTNewHorizons/
+My official mods are available at: https://www.curseforge.com/members/brandyum/projects Most forks I use or contribute to are available at: https://github.com/GTNewHorizons/